-Sea lions forage to depths of 600 m and overlap with arrow squid trawling in depths to 500 m.
 Sea lions interact with some trawl fisheries which can result in incidental capture and subsequent drowning (Smith & Baird 2005a & b, 2007a & b, Thompson & Abraham 2010a, Abraham & Thompson 2011, Abraham et al 2016, Large et al 2019).
-Since 1988, incidental captures of sea lions have been monitored by government observers on-board an increasing proportion of the fishing fleet.
-Since the 2012-13 fishing year, more than 80% of fishing trawls in the SQU 6T fishery have been observed each year.
+Since 1988, incidental captures of sea lions have been monitored by government observers onboard an increasing proportion of the fishing fleet.
+Since the 2012-13 fishing year, more than 80% of trawl events in the SQU 6T fishery have been observed each year.

-Beginning in 1992, the Ministry has imposed a fisheries-related mortality limit (FRML, previously referred to as a maximum allowable level of fisheries-related mortality or MALFiRM) to set an upper limit on the number of New Zealand sea lions that can be incidentally killed each year in the SQU 6T trawl fishery (Chilvers 2008).
-If this limit is reached, the fishery will be closed for the remainder of the season.
-Mortality limits and other management settings in this fishery from 1992 onwards are given in Table 4.
+Beginning in 1992, the Government has imposed a fisheries-related mortality limit (FRML), previously referred to as a maximum allowable level of fisheries-related mortality (or MALFiRM) to set an upper limit on the number of New Zealand sea lions that can be incidentally killed each year in the SQU 6T trawl fishery (Chilvers 2008).
+If this limit is reached, the fishery will be closed for the remainder of the fishing year.

-From 2017, advice to manage sea lion interactions in this fishery has been developed in consultation with the Squid 6T Operational Plan Technical Advisory Group (SqOPTAG), including representatives from government and stakeholder groups as well as technical experts and advisors.
-Under the Operational Plan adopted in December 2017, Fisheries New Zealand set an FRML (Table 4) for sea lions in the Auckland Islands squid trawl fishery (SQU 6T) based on estimation of a Population Sustainability Threshold (PST) using a Bayesian population dynamic model (Roberts & Doonan 2016).
+Under the Operational Plan adopted in December 2017, Fisheries New Zealand set an FRML for sea lions in the Auckland Islands squid trawl fishery (SQU 6T) based on estimation of a Population Sustainability Threshold (PST) using a Bayesian population dynamic model (Roberts & Doonan 2016).
 The PST represents the maximum number of anthropogenic mortalities that the population can sustain while still achieving a defined population objective.
 For the Auckland Islands sea lion population, the choice of population objective underlying the current PST is as follows: "Fisheries mortalities will be limited to ensure that the impacted population is no more than 5% lower than it would otherwise be in the absence of fishing mortality, with 90% confidence, over five years".

 The SQU 6T Operational Plan was updated in 2019 to reflect the outcomes of the new scientific approach whereby interactions, captures, and deaths (including cryptic mortality) are estimated directly and observed captures are applied toward the adopted FRML without the need for a proxy effort limit.
-This Operational Plan will remain in place until 30 September 2023.
-The Operational Plan defines a new FRML to reflect updated population model outputs, including sensitivities reflecting the likelihood that critical demographic rates for Auckland Islands sea lions are affected by decadal scale climatic variations (Roberts 2019, above).
-The plan also sets a minimum observer coverage requirement of 90%, to ensure that sea lion captures are recorded and Sea Lion Exclusion Devices (SLEDs) are properly deployed.
+The plan also sets a minimum observer coverage requirement, to ensure that sea lion captures are recorded and Sea Lion Exclusion Devices (SLEDs) are properly deployed.
 SLEDs were first used on some vessels in the SQU 6T fishing fleet in 2001-02.
-SLED use increased in subsequent years, and, from 2007-08, a single standardised and audited SLED design was in use across the entire SQU 6T fleet.
-Initially, Fisheries New Zealand adopted a management regime whereby the total number of allowable squid fishery tows was limited, based on proxy assumptions about how often sea lions might enter the net (the 'strike rate'), and what proportion of those sea lions would be expected to exit the net and survive (the 'discount rate').
-The rate at which sea lions might die as a consequence of their interaction with the fishing gear without being captured, termed 'cryptic mortality', was highly uncertain.
+SLED use increased in subsequent years, and, from 2007-08, a single standardised design with all SLEDs audited annually was in effect across the entire SQU 6T fleet.
+This design and their use in SQU6T became mandatory in 2022.

-From 2019 a new science approach was adopted for Auckland Islands sea lions, whereby captures are estimated directly, applying the Spatially Explicit Fisheries Risk Assessment method (SEFRA; see Large et al 2019) and cryptic mortality is estimated separately (Meyer 2019).
-With this approach it is now possible to evaluate performance against the FRML using observed captures directly, without the need for an effort limit proxy based on an assumed strike rate and associated SLED discount rate.
-Instead, total captures are monitored by fisheries observers and compared against the FRML as the season progresses.
-Cryptic deaths are estimated as a proportion of observable deaths, effectively adjusting the capture limit lower to account for sea lions that may die without being counted by fisheries observers.
+From 2019, a new science approach was adopted for Auckland Islands sea lions, whereby captures are estimated directly, applying the Spatially Explicit Fisheries Risk Assessment method (SEFRA; see Large et al 2019) and cryptic mortality is estimated separately (Meyer 2019).
+With this approach it is now possible to evaluate performance against the FRML using observed captures directly.
+Total captures are monitored by fisheries observers and reported captures and compared against the FRML as the season progresses.
+The current FRML is set at 52 individuals per year and is due for review in 2023.
+Between 2015-16 and 2019-20, a total of 13 observed captures were reported (Figure 3)